 There are many advantages of utilizing technology for this routine part of Health & Safety.
 The first one is, of course; the time aspect – why spend 4 hours a day if artificial intelligence can be doing this for us by:

 - Analyzing safety issues 24/7 with a high accuracy

 - Notifying in real time

 You may ask the question – what to do with this data?
-If you receive 200 reports a day, how can this be managed, even with the highest technology?
+If you receive 200 reports a day, how can this be managed, even with the applicable technology?
 This is a great question to think about, and my answer to this would be prioritization which requires human involvement.
-For example, if you are receiving 100 social distancing alerts per day, it doesn’t make too much sense to focus on all the individual alerts.
-But if you take a corrective action, i.e., an EHS campaign, a safety talk, or even a simple poster and if this corrective action is reducing your social distancing alerts to 40 per day isn’t this is a great value to reduce the risk of exposure.
-Let’s take another example, a high critical working at height alert – here, the real value lies in the identification of this activity, which maybe you weren’t aware of before or even not assessed in your risk assessments.
-Focusing on this individual alert may help you a lot, as taking corrective action and preventing it from occurring again can help you to eliminate a serious workplace accident in the future.
+For example, if you are receiving 100 hard hat unsafe act reports per day, it doesn’t make too much sense to focus on all the individual reports.
+But if you take corrective action, i.e., an EHS campaign, a safety talk, or even a simple poster and if this corrective action is reducing your hard hat reports to 40 per day, isn’t this a great value to reduce the risk of exposure or to improve the PPE compliance?

-With the given examples and variety of the EHS scenarios like above, it seems like we really need a helping hand from the technology.
+With the given examples and variety of the EHS scenarios like those above, it seems like we really need a helping hand from technology.
 Basically, to identify the unseen hazards, save time through reporting and inspections and take robust corrective actions to prevent them before any serious accident takes place.